bigbio/pgatk/docs/pypgatk.rst

 Downloading ENSEMBL data.
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Downloading data from [ENSEMBL](https://www.ensembl.org/info/data/ftp/index.html) can be done using the command `ensembl-downloader`.
+Downloading data from `ENSEMBL <https://www.ensembl.org/info/data/ftp/index.html>`_ can be done using the command `ensembl-downloader`.
 The current tool enables to download the following files for each taxonomy:

 - GTF
 - Protein Sequence (FASTA),
 - CDS (FASTA)
 - Variation (VCF))

-.. hint:: By default the command `ensembl-downloader` download all file types for all the ensembl species.
+.. hint:: By default the command `ensembl-downloader` download all file types for all the ENSEMBL species.

 .. code-block:: bash
    :linenos: